Syndrome: Subsyndromal

 When there are a number of symptoms suggesting a particular disease or condition but does not meet the defined criteria used to make a diagnosis of that disease or condition.
 This can be a bit subjective because it is ultimately up to the clinician to make the diagnosis.
 This could be because it has not advanced to the level or passed a threshold or just similar symptoms cause by other issues.
 Subclinical is synonymous since one of its definitions is "where some criteria are met but not enough to achieve clinical status"; but subclinical is not always interchangeable since it can also mean "not detectable or producing effects that are not detectable by the usual clinical tests"; i.e., asymptomatic.

 Usage

 General medicine

 In medicine, a broad definition of syndrome is used, which describes a collection of symptoms and findings without necessarily tying them to a single identifiable pathogenesis.
 Examples of infectious syndromes include encephalitis and hepatitis, which can both have several different infectious causes.
-The more specific definition employed in medical genetics describes a subset of all medical syndromes.